synchrony/smsn-why/invitations/to-coders.md

 [Markdown](https://daringfireball.net/projects/markdown/syntax) is becoming critical to the data model, as is described next.

 ## Data model in flux

-Good news!
-If you want, there are big conceptual changes you could be a part of!

 The model is expanding from a graph with unlabeled edges to one with optional edge labels.
 Labeled edges can be created as Markdown headings, and nodes can serve double-duty as edge-labels.